kdeldycke/awesome-billing/readme.md

 <!--lint enable double-link-->

-This highlight the strategic importance of the domain, not only for cloud providers but virtually for any business, especially those who are software-centric.
+This highlight the strategic importance of the domain, not only for cloud providers but virtually any business, especially those who are software-centric.

 - [Pricing, my only growth hack at Qonto](https://getlago.substack.com/p/pricing-my-only-growth-hack-at-qonto?s=r) - Most businesses don't know how to iterate over pricing: sales teams dictates them without involvement of the people in charge of implementation, which ends up in frustration for all.
 That's why you need to recognize billing as a critical function of your organization.